 Adobe Commerce Pros

-- Works with Magento Extensions: Because the platform uses Magento, what works there will work with ACC.
+- Works with Adobe Commerce Extensions: Because the platform uses Adobe Commerce, what works there will work with ACC.

 - Highly Adaptable: With the drag and drop website builder, headless commerce options, and more, the platform can be customized to meet the needs of nearly any business.